 If you're one of those people who brag, come flu season, that you "never, ever get sick," be aware: The odds may catch up to you.
 Every year, about 5% to 20% of U.S. residents get influenza, according to estimates from the CDC.

 Taking certain antiviral drugs within 48 hours of the onset of symptoms can shorten the duration of the flu, but that involves recognizing you have the flu, getting in touch with your doctor, and going to the pharmacist before the 48 hours is up.

 Short answer: probably not.
-But there are many unknowns involved, making
+But there are many unknowns involved, making accurate prediction impossible.

 Bird flu could become a human flu in two ways.